 Miss Harriet Peck was the first RPI librarian.
-She was hired in 1912 just after the Pittsburgh Building was completed.
-Space in this building was designated for a library, which contained about 9000 volumes.
+She was hired in 1912 when a small library for the Institute was designated for a library, which contained about 9000 volumes.
 Miss Peck had a degree in library science and experience working in public libraries.
 She immediately went to work creating the first card catalog for the book collection at RPI.
 She also got busy building the collection, largely based on faculty and student recommendations.
 She wrote a regular column in The Polytechnic that listed newly acquired books.
 The number of volumes quadrupled during her 34 year tenure.
 When plans were being made for a new library in Amos Eaton Hall, Miss Peck consulted on the specifications.
 Letters from President Ricketts to architect Joseph Lawlor include Miss Peck's recommendations for the width of the library stacks, seating for patrons and her request for a glassed-in office off the reading area.

 Miss Peck was apparently known as a pioneer in library science.
 She taught summer classes at well-known library schools such as Simmons College, McGill University, Columbia University and the University of Michigan.